 TFFT officially incorporated at the end of 2006, and our Scholarship Program remains our paramount program.
 TFFT was born from a vision to educate Helena, Yusufu, and Matayo, and our focus remains that personal.
 TFFT partners with orphanages and private boarding schools.
 Our scholarship students come from our Partner Orphanages, and we place them into our Partner Schools.

 Additionally TFFT operates Full Circle, a life-skills program, and our Teacher Training Program, working hand in hand with the Ministry of Education.
-Helena, Yusufu, and Matayo celebrate their 14th birthday in November 2014 and are thriving in our Scholarship Program with 101 other scholarship students.
+Helena, Yusufu, and Matayo celebrate their 15th birthday in November 2015 and are thriving in our Scholarship Program with 114 other TFFT Scholars.